cloudant-labs/graphdb-slate/source/includes/api/_advanced_replication.md

 In order for replication to proceed, authentication is necessary to access the databases.
 In addition, checkpoints for replication are [enabled by default](#checkpoints), which means that replicating the source database requires write access.

 To enable authentication during replication, include a username and password in the database URL.
+The replication process uses the supplied values for HTTP Basic Authentication.

 ### Filtered Replication